Labour Party (Greenland)

-Sulissartut was closely aligned to Siumut in major political issues.
-Also, Sulissartut supported Siumut in elections to the European Parliament.
+Sulisartut was closely aligned to Siumut in major political issues, supporting Siumut in elections to the European Parliament.

-In the 1979 election, Sulissartut did not win a presence in the Landsting.
+In the 1979 election, Sulisartut did not win a presence in the Landsting.
 The party also contested the 1979 Danish parliamentary election, obtaining 1,618 votes (which was insufficient to win any of the two Folketing seats allocated to Greenland).

-In the elections to municipal councils, Sulissartut obtained 550 votes across Greenland, 156 in Nuuk, 114 in Ilulissat, 81 in Maniitsoq, 76 in Aasiaat, 60 in Qaqortoq, 33 in Narsaq, 23 in Qasigiannguit and 7 in Uummannaq.
+In the elections to municipal councils, Sulisartut obtained 550 votes across Greenland, 156 in Nuuk, 114 in Ilulissat, 81 in Maniitsoq, 76 in Aasiaat, 60 in Qaqortoq, 33 in Narsaq, 23 in Qasigiannguit and seven in Uummannaq.

-Ahead of the 1983 elections, Sulissartut merged into Inuit Ataqatigiit.
+Ahead of the 1983 elections, Sulisartut merged into Inuit Ataqatigiit.